oyedsamu/AccessMovies/Submission.md

 ## Project Overview
 A Movie App where the user can view different movies and their respective information which include **the name of the movie,** **movie description,**
-**movie rating,** **movie rlease date and ticket price** among others.
+**movie rating,** **movie release date and ticket price** among others.
 User can also add movies and comment on a specific movie after successful register and login.

 ## Project Setup